ajayjhala/todo-list-app/README.md

 # Deploying Node.js Application to Kubernetes Cluster with Helm Chart

+This repository is a simple to-do list manager that runs on Node.js.
 This repository contains everything required to deploy this Node.js application to a Kubernetes cluster using Helm charts.
 The deployment process is automated via a GitHub Actions workflow.
 Autoscaling is enabled for the application, ensuring that whenever CPU utilization crosses 80%, additional replicas will be created to handle the load.

 ## Features